A guide to getting your Certificate of Residence

 III.
 Handling Fee & Operating Hours

-*Unless you have multiple services that require you to submit a certificate of residence, it’s recommended that you only purchase 1 as they expire after 90 days.
-That said, it is always safe to keep a copy in your home in case of an emergency, even if it expires.
+Unless you have multiple services that require you to submit a certificate of residence, it’s recommended that you only purchase one copy, as they expire after 90 days.

 Operating Hours